Linkerin/backend_school/README.md

       }
    ```

-   Attempt to update non-existent courier:
+   Attempt to update a non-existent courier:
    ```json
    PATCH /couriers/200
       {